MandilKarki/faqbot-api/README.md

-# faqbot-api
+# PyBot-A-ChatBot-For-Answering-Python-Queries

-a chatbot to query FAQ
+a chatbot implementation for answering queries on faq